gubler/dotfiles/reference/application_list.md

 ## Work Only

 These programs are only for my work computers (which also aren't on the latest version of OS X/macOS).

-- [Contexts](https://contexts.co) [DL] - Used instead of Witch for application switching because the work computers are on an older version of macOS.
 - [Karabiner](https://pqrs.org/osx/karabiner/) [DL] - Fixes MS Sculpt Keyboard modifiers keys (in association with the `private.xml` file)
 - [Seil](https://pqrs.org/osx/karabiner/seil.html.en) [DL] - Works with Karabiner to convert Caps Lock to a Hyper (⌘⌥^⇧) key.
 Need to go into Settings → Keyboard → Modifier Keys and set Caps Lock to "No Action".